 And if you’re with someone who hasn’t worked on becoming a better person, or growing as an individual, you’ll probably end up dealing with more insecure, childish drama than you can handle.
 If you’re internally validated and not the desperate, needy, clingy, codependency, unhealthy, insecure type, you won’t tolerate that for more than two seconds.

 Apparently I had a lot to get off my chest on this subject matter.
 I feel I made my point and a lot of quality content was produced.
 Often times life is whatever you believe it to be.
 If you stay positive and expect good things to come, they will.
 Just stay rooted in what you know logically and don’t let your emotions mislead you.

 And that’s all for tonight.
 I’ve gotta get some sleep.
-Work in the morning and I’ve already stayed up later than I’d hoped writing this lengthy post.
+Work in the morning and I’ve already stayed up later than I’d hoped.

 I’m out!
 Goodnight!

 Note: For more on gaining self-confidence, which can lead to an abundance of relationship opportunities check out SoLongMediocrity.
 If you’ve enjoyed what you’ve read here please connect with me on both facebook, and twitter if you haven’t already.